 Engaging Others

-To engage others, strive to foster an inclusive culture that encourages team members to offer constructive feedback, recognize good work and pursue professional development.
+To engage others, strive to foster a culture that encourages team members to offer constructive feedback, recognize good work and pursue professional development.
 This environment is the foundation for collaboration within and across federal agencies.
 Individuals, teams and agencies working together will have a greater impact on government effectiveness.
 The five subcompetencies to engaging others include:

 Relationship Building